-Investee companies may be from any sector and any geography (save as set out below).
+Investee companies may be from any sector and any geography.
 While there are no specific limits placed on exposure to any one sector, the Company will at all times seek to invest and manage the portfolio in a manner consistent with spreading investment risk.